FihlaTV/Blitwizard/README.txt

 folders.
 Feel free to modify those .lua files, then rerun the sample browser and see how the examples changed!

-Check out docs/index.html for acomplete documentation of the provided functionality of blitwizard for advanced usage.
+Check out docs/index.html for a complete documentation of the provided functionality of blitwizard for advanced usage.
 (That file is only present for blitwizard releases, not for dev code)